-- Discuss residential programs for SJU men with the Director; bring RA/FR initiated program ideas forward for discussion with the Director PRIOR to agreeing to an event. - Develop strong working relationships with the RAs and FRs; communicate with them about programs and garner their support and ideas. - Work with the RAs/FRs to organize residential workshops; prepare handouts, organize refreshments, etc.... - Develop marketing for the program; work with the RAs/FRs to ensure thorough communication of the program. - Arrange for the scanner (sign-in sheet as back-up), materials, media (laptop, projector) and evaluation forms. - Attend the event and professionally present (or shadow/assist), scan IDs, engage the residents, and answer questions.
-If you cannot attend assigned residential programs due to an emergency, contact the Lead for the program and Co-Coordinators to work out a substitute. - Gather feedback from the participants and RAs/FRs; utilize in your program summary and share with the Co-Coordinators and Director of Career Services.
-Also, summarize the event and feedback at CA meetings. - Thoroughly and accurately update the CRC Outlook calendar and ensure the Assessment Team has the data. - Work with the professional career staff to organize and assist with other residential life events/activities, this may include room set-up, materials, etc - Schedule bathroom posters and ensure they are posted according to schedule (First Year and Sophomore areas). - Schedule dorm storms as a way to educate residents about Career Services and specific events/resources.
+- Discuss SJU residential programs with the Director; bring RA/FR initiated program ideas forward for discussion with the Director PRIOR to agreeing to an event. - Develop strong working relationships with the RAs and FRs; communicate with them about programs and garner their support and ideas. - Work with the RAs/FRs to organize residential workshops; prepare handouts, organize refreshments, etc.... - Develop marketing for the program; work with the RAs/FRs to ensure thorough communication of the program. - Arrange for the scanner (sign-in sheet as back-up), materials, and media (laptop, projector). - Attend the event and professionally present (or shadow/assist), scan IDs, engage the residents, and answer questions.
+If you cannot attend assigned residential programs due to an emergency, contact the Lead for the program and Co-Coordinators to work out a substitute. - Gather feedback from the participants and RAs/FRs; utilize in your program summary and share with the Co-Coordinators and Director.
+Also, summarize the event and feedback at CA meetings. - Thoroughly and accurately update the CRC Outlook calendar and ensure the Assessment Team has the data. - Schedule bathroom posters and ensure they are posted according to schedule (First Year and Sophomore areas). - Schedule dorm storms as a way to educate residents about the Experience and Professional Development Office and specific events/resources.